Skip to content

 prod environment plan pane

-Click the Run button, and the apply plan interface will appear:
+Click the blue Apply Virtual Update button, and a warning screen will appear:

 prod environment after applying plan